SOC-SC/XZ-Response/README.md

 <h2>Usage:</h2>

-Step 1- Download or copy the script in your local machine in as *.sh Step 2 – Give executable permission
+<br>Step 1- Download or copy the script in your local machine in as *.sh
+<br>Step 2 – Give executable permission
-Setp 3 – Run the script and wait for the output
+<br>Setp 3 – Run the script and wait for the output

 <h2>Sources:</h2>